-In January 2006, we drew down \$38.5 million in connection with our acquisition of the Coronis, our new building Panamax dry bulk carrier we took delivery of in January 2006.
-Currently, we have \$51.4 million of indebtedness outstanding and as at March 31, 2006 the weighted average interest rate was 5.60% and interest rates for the period ranged from 5.36% to 5.82%.
-In addition, we expect to draw down \$20.0 million in connection with our acquisition of our fleet manager.
+We expect to incur additional debt outstanding in connection with our acquisition of the Semirio and the Boston.
 We will continue to have debt outstanding, which could impact our results of operations and financial condition.
 However, we intend to limit the amount of indebtedness that we have outstanding at any time to relatively conservative levels through equity offerings on terms acceptable to us.
-We expect to manage any exposure in interest rates through our regular operating and financing activities and, when deemed appropriate, through the use of derivative financial instruments
+We expect to manage any exposure in interest rates through our regular operating and financing activities and, when deemed appropriate, through the use of derivative financial instruments.